GermanBread/Arnix/README.md

 ## Installing

-- Download the newest release and extract it somewhere
+Download the newest installer [from here](https://github.com/GermanBread/Arnix/releases/latest) and execute it as root
-- `cd` into the extracted archive `cd extracted/src/`
-- Run `./hijack.sh` as root

 ### Post install